Ypertex/blog/content/articles/who-wins-poker-games/index.md

 You need to have the right strategy.
 Having the wrong strategy perfectly executed will still be a failure.

-You also need to have an applicable strategy.
+You also need to have a strategy that can be applied by decision-makers.
 Having the perfect strategy will still be a failure if people are unable to execute it.

 {{<figure src="bfac4e8b-3535-423f-8a49-1d66116532cd">}}The best cards in the deck are only as good as the players who hold them.{{</figure>}}